What Is SDK Documentation and How Does It Differ From API?

 Frequently Asked Questions

-What is an SDK and its documentation?
+What is an SDK in software development?

 Expand FAQ